LiangYuSie/Olympic_Gymnast_Search/README.md

 ## Data Structure

 The project use tree structure to store the data.
-Please see tree.json file to access tree strucute data.
+Please see tree.json file to access tree structure data.

 {
     "2000": {